sap1ens/sap1ens-blog/source/_posts/2014-05-27-selenium-webdriver-as-a-deadly-weapon.markdown

 ## Summary

-As you can see (and as I said a few times), Selenium Webdriver is a very powerful tool, not only for testing, but for browser automation in general.
+As you can see, Selenium Webdriver is a very powerful tool, not only for testing, but for browser automation in general.
 If you need an integration with web app that doesn't have a public API, Selenium Webdriver can be a way to go.
 But with great power comes great responsibility...